LilianBoulard/PKS/README.md

 However, it is not flawless ; therefore it is not advised in its current state to use it in a production environment.
 It's rather an experimental feature to build upon.<br />

+## Future work
+The main thing to rework is the Paramiko shell on the PKU client : when it asks for a password, the user has no choice but to type it in cleartext.

 ## Usage

 ### Requirements